Sausage and Basil Marinara Sauce for the Freezer

 Weekend Food Prep:

-Use your fresh garden tomatoes to make this Sausage and Basil Marinara Sauce.
+If you're a fan of Italian Sausage Marinara, use your fresh garden tomatoes to make this Sausage and Basil Marinara Sauce and freeze some to use later!

 Ingredients